dersimn/hmGetInfo/README.md

-Collect paramsets and paramsetDescriptions from your Homematic CCU as JSON, similar to:
+Uses Homematic XML-RPC Api to collect paramsets and paramsetDescriptions from your CCU and stores it as JSON.
+Output will look like this:

 	  "LEQ1519968:4": {
 	    "ADDRESS": "LEQ1519968:4",